 Check your credit report and score

-Check to make sure any information on your credit score is up to date and correct – if you find something that does not align with your credit behaviour then report it as soon as possible.
+Check to make sure any information on your credit report is up to date and correct – if you find something that does not align with your credit behaviour then report it as soon as possible.
 It may be that someone applied for a credit card in your name, for example, and got declined – if this is the case then contacting the credit reference agency as soon as you notice this should allow for it to be amended.

 Buying with someone else can be easier, particularly if they have an excellent credit history and a higher income than you do.
 However, this is a massive commitment, and extenuating circumstances should be discussed to work out what would happen to the house if one of you no longer wanted to live there.

 What type of mortgage could I be accepted for with bad credit?

 If you do have bad credit and you still wish to apply for a traditional mortgage, there is an option that takes this into consideration and ensures you have a chance of being accepted.
 Formally known as a ‘bad credit’ mortgage, this option works like any other mortgage but allows for applications from customers who have had problems paying their debts in the past, with a chance of being accepted.

 However, the interest rate for a mortgage of this type is considerably at the higher end of the spectrum, ensuring that lenders are able to address and cover the additional risk attached to lending to people with poor credit history.

 Often, mortgages such as this one also require a higher deposit to be provided – usually upwards of 15% deposit as opposed to the usual accepted amount of 5% – in order for subprime lenders to accept the application.